NREL/T3CO/docs/quick_start.md

 - [***Vehicle***](vehicle_inputs_descriptions.md) contains sets of FASTSim vehicle input parameters that define the powertrain and vehicle dynamics of the selected *Vehicle-Scenario* pair.
 Each entry in the ***Vehicle*** file is called a "Vehicle Model" and is referenced using `vehicle.selection` as a key. [[Demo Vehicles](https://github.com/NREL/T3CO/blob/4aed80f4a2caf65abfc7be176fcf34107621e1fe/t3co/resources/inputs/demo/Demo_FY22_vehicle_model_assumptions.csv)]
 - [***Scenario***](scenario_inputs_descriptions.md) contains cost, infrastructure, and optimization related input parameters that define a certain scenario.
 Each entry in the Scenario file is called a "Scenario Model" and is referenced using `scenario.selection` as a key. [[Demo Scenarios](https://github.com/NREL/T3CO/blob/4aed80f4a2caf65abfc7be176fcf34107621e1fe/t3co/resources/inputs/demo/Demo_FY22_scenario_assumptions.csv)]
-- [***Config***](config_inputs_descriptions.md) contains easy ways to manage T3CO model settings and to save the inputs needed to run a set of selections of *Vehicle-Scenario* pairs.
+- [***Config***](config_inputs_descriptions.md) is used to manage T3CO model settings that would otherwise have to be provided through the command line.
+It contains the inputs needed to run a set of selections of *Vehicle-Scenario* pairs.
 It also contains paths to various input files and some Scenario parameter overrides to be used globally on all selections.
 Users can also specify a path to the output directory in which T3CO results need to be saved.
-Each entry in the ***Config*** file refers to an "Analysis" and is accessed using `config.analysis_id` [[Demo Analyses](https://github.com/NREL/T3CO/blob/4aed80f4a2caf65abfc7be176fcf34107621e1fe/t3co/resources/T3COConfig.csv)]
+Each entry in the ***Config*** file defines an "Analysis" and is referred to using `config.analysis_id` as a key.[[Demo Analyses](https://github.com/NREL/T3CO/blob/4aed80f4a2caf65abfc7be176fcf34107621e1fe/t3co/resources/T3COConfig.csv)]

 Note that `scenario.selection` and `vehicle.selection` are expected by the tool to be the same for a chosen *Vehicle-Scenario* pair, i.e., a row on the ***Scenario*** file has a corresponding row on the ***Vehicle*** file with the same `selection` key.
 The `config.selections` attribute accepts a list of "selection" (that refers to both `scenario.selection` and `vehicle.selection`) and is used to fetch the desired set of inputs to run.